matthewkapfhammer/awesome-motionbuilder/README.md

-# Awesome Motionbuilder
+# Awesome MotionBuilder
-A curated list of awesome MotionBuilder resources.
+A curated list of MotionBuilder resources.
 Inspired by all the ```awesome-topicName``` style pages.

 ## Forums and Communities